1906, March 5

 Jefferson Hall, a women's dormitory, opened.
 It was named in honor of Thomas Jefferson, third President of the United States and an alumnus.

-A second series of the William and Mary College Quarterly Historical Magazine was begun under the managing editorship of Dr. Earl Gregg Swem, librarian.
-During the 23 years of its publication, the Quarterly was instrumental in stimulating the development of the College and the library.
+A second series of the William & Mary College Quarterly Historical Magazine was begun under the managing editorship of Dr. Earl Gregg Swem, librarian.
+During the 23 years of its publication, the Quarterly was instrumental in stimulating the development of William & Mary and the library.

 1922, January 14